triplepoint/micropython_build/README.md

 cp ports/esp8266/build/firmware-combined.bin /opt/micropython/artifacts"
 ```

-Would create a fresh Docker container with a volume mount containing your custom Micropython modules, and another to containe the built Micropython binary.
+Would create a fresh Docker container with a volume mount containing your custom Micropython modules, and another to contain the built Micropython binary.
 It would then copy your modules into the micropython code, build it, and copy the binary back out to the mounted volume.
 This would provide a nice one-liner for recompiling your project into a flash-able binary, without having to maintain a build environment directly on your machine.

 ## Base Image for Another Image
 Also, if your build step got more complicated, it would be a simple matter to start from the Docker image generated above as a starting point for your own custom container.
 Consider this Dockerfile: